samuelgozi/firebase-firestore-lite/README.md

 - Directly getting, adding, updating or deleting by using a `Reference`.
 - Getting all documents within a collection.
 - `batchGet` to retrieve a list of documents.
-- `Transaction` to either batch write, or read and write at the same time.
+- `Transaction` to either batch write or read and write at the same time.

 ### Get a document